-Ecommerce Business Model: Insights to its Working and Revenue Model
+Ecommerce Business Model: Best Insights of Working and Revenue Model

 Ecommerce Business Model

-With the technological advancement, the way in which people used to do business has changed to a great extent.
-An ecommerce business is made up of market knowledge, deep research, platform development and effective marketing.
+With technological advancement, how people used to do business has changed to a great extent.
+An eCommerce business is made up of market knowledge, deep research, platform development, and effective marketing.
 There are three categories in which eCommerce business models can be classified.

-1. Warehousing and Wholesaling: These are the models which either manufacture or buy products in bulk, store them in warehouses and sell them to the retailers.
+These are the models that either manufacture or buy products in bulk, store them in warehouses, and sell them to retailers.
 This kind of model is mostly used in B2B websites.
-Businesses that are based on b2b model generally target b2c businesses.
+Businesses that are based on the B2B model generally target b2c businesses.
 Suppose you are a wholesaler who provided the tank to a retailer or B2C business owner for $50.
 They would further sell it individually to end users on their websites for $100.
-There can be more or less margins kept by the store owners.
+There can be more or fewer margins kept by the store owners.

-3. Manufacturing and Whitelabeling: Manufacturing is done when you are yourself manufacturing the products whereas While Labeling means that you do have a license to put your brand name on a product that has not been manufactured by you.
-Whether you get your products manufactured overseas or importing products and then whitelabeling them, you fall under this category of e commerce business models.
 The major benefit of this model is that you get huge margins.
-You can get your products developed at low cost and once you have them in your local market, you can sell them at a much higher price.
+You can get your products developed at a low cost and once you have them in your local market, you can sell them at a much higher price.
 Though, you have to take care of shipping and fulfillment yourself.
 At this point, you can connect with the wholesalers not to get products from them but to retail out your products.

-Customer to Customer e commerce is trade relationship that is made between two customers and not businesses.
-An auction or a classified space over some newspaper is a good example of C2C business model.
+Customer to Customer e-commerce is a trade relationship that is made between two customers and not businesses.
+An auction or a classified space over some newspaper is a good example of a C2C business model.
 It is a model where a company provides a platform for people to interact and benefit each other.
-OLX is a good example where people post products along with some details about it and provide others an opportunity to have something they are looking for at a much lower cost.
-If we talk about Uber, it is also based upon c2c model since it does not own any of the cabs.
+OLX is a good example where people post products along with some details about them and provide others an opportunity to have something they are looking for at a much lower cost.
+If we talk about Uber, is also based upon the C2C model since it does not own any of the cabs.
 It just connects drivers with passengers.
-Ola is another example for c2c model.
+Ola is another example of the C2C model.

 This is the model where customers provide service to the businesses Websites like Freelancer and Upwork work on such models where services are provided by people to the businesses.
 You can also take an example of reverse auctions that work on the same model.